 Disputes regarding patent claim interpretation are typically decided by the judge prior to trial in a process called a Markman hearing.
-This hearing may, but does not usually, include testimony from fact or expert witnesses.
+This hearing may, but usually does not, include testimony from fact or expert witnesses.
 Although the outcome of claim construction may be determinative, the Federal Circuit has consistently refused to review claim construction issues as an interlocutory matter.

 Infringement may be direct or indirect.
 For direct infringement, all of the claim elements must be present in the accused product or method.
 For indirect infringement, evidence must show that there is direct infringement and that the indirect infringer is either inducing or contributing to that infringement.

 Should a product not literally contain every element, the missing element may be shown by the doctrine of equivalents.
-This doctrine is limited to equivalents that were not foreseeable at the time the patent claim was amended, and cannot include equivalents that are described in the specification and not claimed or that were distinguished during patent prosecution.
+This cannot include equivalents that are described in the specification and not claimed or that were distinguished during patent prosecution.

 Prior art and inventor's grace period